rehierl/metalsmith-doctoc/readme-api.md

   void setFileOptions(string filename, Object options);

   //- required
-  //- this function allows to execute a plugin's main
+  //- this function will implement plugin's main purpose:
-  //  functionality: read a menu tree from a given file.
+  //  read a menu tree from a given file.
   //- this function must return a fully specified menu
   //  tree by its root node object.
   Node run(string filename, Object file);